buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/QuantitySets/Qto_ChimneyBaseQuantities.md

 # Qto_ChimneyBaseQuantities

-Base quantities that are common to the definition of all occurrences of chimneys.
+Base quantities that are common to the definition of all occurrences of chimneys.<!-- end of definition -->

 ## Comments